-The cement tiles are a replacement to the diamond laid tiles of the past, as can be seen in the historic photograph and the roof covering itself appears to be intact though the joinery at the bargeboards and eaves is rotting in places and the decoration has come away.
-Also some timber cover moulds have come away.
-The missing cover mouldings will allow water into the structure.
-Some of the ridge tile bedding is coming away and the ridge tile to the west end has sunk where the former belfry was.
+The cement tiles are a replacement to the diamond laid tiles of the past, as can be seen in the historic photograph and the roof covering itself appears to be intact.
+The joinery at the bargeboards and eaves has been repaired but still some to do on the hall.
+Some of the ridge tile bedding is coming away and the ridge tile to the church west end has sunk where the former belfry was.